 Victory

 Starting its journey in 1998, Victory Motorcycles quickly became a well-known American motorcycle manufacturer.
-In almost two decades, the brand has carved a niche by introducing various models resonating with motorcycle enthusiasts.
+The brand has carved a niche in almost two decades by introducing various models that resonate with motorcycle enthusiasts.
 Models such as the Vegas, Gunner, and Hammer 8-Ball have become iconic in the motorcycle community.

 Although motorcycle production was discontinued in January 2017 and Indian Motorcycles succeeded the brand, the city’s streets still bear witness to Victory’s legacy.
 Many fans ride their favorite Victory motorcycles with care and concern for their heritage.